Yogita-Adari/Yogita-Adari/README.md

 # Yogita Adari

-AI Engineer focused on Healthcare AI, LLM Evaluation, and Agentic ML Systems.
+AI Engineer focused on AI Applications, LLM Evaluation, and Agentic ML Systems.

 Currently building and evaluating multimodal and retrieval-based AI systems with a focus on reliability, observability, and real-world deployment.